vjeux/GameTheory/README.md

 < EndPirate # There is no Pirate round since we are alone in our group.
 < 0 # We receive a bounty of 0.

-< EndPrisonnier # There was only 2 Prisonnier round
+< EndPrisoner # There was only 2 Prisoner round
 < Vjeux-0=30 Felix-2=0 Gauth-1=0 # We receive the scores of everyone
 ```